jaybhanushali3166/TheStore/README.md

-# GF Ajgaonkar
+# An Angular Application with firebase to retrieve book information
-A portfolio site with books and gallery of late Shri.
-GF Ajgaonkar
+A portfolio site with books and collections